-In order to obtain the most comfortable riding position and off the best possible pedaling efficiency, the seat height should be set correctly in relation to the rider's leg length.
+In order to obtain the most comfortable riding position and offer the best possible pedaling efficiency, the seat height should be set correctly in relation to the rider's leg length.
 The correct saddle height should not allow leg strain from over-extension, and the hips should not rock from side to side when pedaling.
 While sitting on the bicycle with one pedal at it's lowest point, place the ball of your foot on the pedal.
 The correct saddle height will allow the knee to be slightly bent in this position.
+Make sure also the rider's knees will not strike the handlebars when pedaling as this is an indication the bicycle is too small for the rider.